-As we begin to age, the upper eyelid skin loses elasticity, resulting in the skin sagging.
-This sagging worsens over time to the extent that the upper eyelids may appear droopy, and excess skin may appear to rest on the upper lashes.
+As facial aging increases over time, the upper eyelid skin loses elasticity and begins to sag.
+Sagging worsens over time, making the upper eyelids appear droopy, and excess skin may appear to rest on the upper lashes.
 Additionally, fatty pads that normally cushion the eye may begin to bulge or herniate beneath the lower eyelids, resulting in a puffy appearance.
-Blepharoplasty (eyelid surgery) can correct sagging eyelids and provide a significantly more youthful and refreshed appearance.

 What issues does blepharoplasty correct?

-Blepharoplasty can rejuvenate the eyelids by correcting sagging eyelids and puffiness caused by excess skin and displaced fat.
-It also corrects any upper eyelid hooding that blocks your visual field.
-Blepharoplasty cannot correct dark circles, lift sagging brows, or directly address fine lines or wrinkles around the eyes.
-Nonetheless, the removal of excess skin through blepharoplasty often reduces the number of wrinkles around the eyes.
+Blepharoplasty can correct sagging eyelids and puffiness caused by excess skin and displaced fat.
+It also corrects eyelid hooding that may block your visual field.
+Blepharoplasty cannot correct dark circles, lift sagging brows, or directly address fine lines or wrinkles around the eyes—however, the removal of excess skin often reduces the number of wrinkles around the eyes.

 What procedures can be combined with blepharoplasty?

-Blepharoplasty may be performed with facial procedures such as brow lift surgery, facelift surgery, rhinoplasty, cheek and/or chin augmentation, laser skin resurfacing, and lip enhancement to achieve optimal results.
+Blepharoplasty may be performed with facial procedures such as a brow lift, facelift, rhinoplasty, cheek and/or chin augmentation, laser skin resurfacing and lip enhancement to achieve your desired results.

 Will insurance cover my blepharoplasty?

-Cosmetic blepharoplasty is not covered by insurance, but functional blepharoplasty may be covered.
-If your vision is severely affected due to a redundancy of skin to the extent that vision is lost peripherally and/or superiorly, functional blepharoplasty is the solution, and insurance may cover the surgery.
+Cosmetic blepharoplasty is not covered by insurance, but functional blepharoplasty may be.
+If your vision is severely affected due to a redundancy of skin, functional blepharoplasty may be covered by insurance.

 Will I have any scars after blepharoplasty?